Contact: (514) 866-6500

 James Bay

-The James Bay project is owned at 100% by NioBay Metals.
+The James Bay Niobium project, formerly known as the Argor Project, is 100% owned by NioBay Metals.

 Estimated advantages of the project (Preliminary Economic Study, 2020)